USG-SCOPE/data-dictionary/Metadata-Scheme-for-Data-Dictionaries.md

          ii.
 Type – described
          iii.
 Description – non-negative number in Arabic numerals

-Here is the description of a table based on these variables:
+Here is the description of a cube on these variables:

 **Dimensions**